KhangxLi/Simple-Calculator-Game/README.md

 # Simple Calculator Game
 ## A fake calculator program
 My first attempt at creating a program with no formal education.
-Implementating while Loops, Conditionals, Functions, User Inputs, Exceptions and Humour.
+Implementating while loops, conditionals, functions, user inputs, exceptions and humour.
 To be run in the command line.
 Python 3 is needed.

 ### __Walkthrough__